stal-ix/stal-ix.github.io/PKG.md

 {% endblock %}
 ```

-The list of programs that may be needed to run the built target:
+`run_deps` is a list of programs that may be needed to run the compiled target:

 ```shell
 {% block run_deps %}